Driving cycle

 The American FTP-75, and the unofficial European Hyzem driving cycles are transient, whereas the Japanese 10-15 Mode and JC08 cycles are modal cycles.

-Some highly stylized modal driving cycles such as obsolete European NEDC were designed to fit a particular requirement but bear little relation to real world driving patterns.
-On the contrary, the current WLTP is striving to mimic real word driving behavior.
-The most common driving cycles are probably the WLTC, NEDC, SORDS and the FTP-75, the later corresponding to urban driving conditions solely.
+Some highly stylized modal driving cycles such as the European NEDC were designed to fit a particular requirement, but bear little relation to real world driving patterns.
+On the contrary, the current Worldwide harmonized Light vehicles Test Procedure (WLTP) strives to mimic real world driving behavior.
+The most common driving cycles are the WLTP, NEDC, SORDS and the FTP-75, the latter corresponding to urban driving conditions solely.

 Driving cycle design is the core technology for these standard cycles.
 Optimization and Markov chains are employed to design a driving cycle.

-Drive cycle recognition is applying to Hybrid Electric Vehicle.
+Drive cycle recognition applies to Hybrid Electric Vehicle.

 History

 1960s

-At the end of the 1960s, increase use of automobile vehicles led to the first emission limit regulations, first in Germany and then in France, which led to the common Directive 70/220/EEC in March 1970:
+At the end of the 1960s, increased use of automobile vehicles led to the first regulations on limiting emissions.
+They first showed up in Germany and then in France, which led to the common Directive 70/220/EEC in March 1970: